scality/bert-e/bert_e/docs/USER_DOC.md

 *__Bert-E__ sends message code 112 in case of non-conformance.*

 > This check can be bypassed by an admin with the __bypass_jira_check__ option.
+> This check can also be permanently deactivated through Bert-E's configuration.

 ---